-The goal of this project is to build my own all-electric Cadillac with 125+ mile range and performance similar to or better than the original gas-powered version, using a bolt-on set of parts (instead of drilling and welding onto the chassis etc), and with a cost-per-mile that can compete with an average gas-powered car.
+The goal of this project is to build my own all-electric Cadillac with 100+ mile range and performance similar to or better than the original gas-powered version, using a bolt-on set of parts (instead of drilling and welding onto the chassis etc), and with a total cost-per-mile that can compete with an average gas-powered car.

 I know that this car is not your typical EV candidate.
 All of the reasons why it’s considered impossible are true: it is big, it’s heavy, and it’s as aerodynamic as a brick.
 Then again, somehow this car checks all of the technical boxes for a good car to EV-convert: